corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 ## Exit.sol

 - Tokens are transferred from the holder to the Exit contract during a claim.
-- Claims are only possible after `claimStart`.
 - Payout per claim depends on token amount, price per token and fee.
+- Fees can be deducted from the payment amount.
-- If the FeeSettings contract does not support `IFeeSettingsV3`, Fee is calculated per claim using `privateOfferFee` and sent to `privateOfferFeeCollector`.
+- If the FeeSettings contract does not support the expected interface, no fee is deducted.
-- If the FeeSettings contract supports `IFeeSettingsV3`, the fee is calculated using `fee(FeeTypes.EXIT, amount, address(token))` and sent to `feeCollector(FeeTypes.EXIT, address(token))`.
-- Currency must have `TRUSTED_CURRENCY` attribute on the token's AllowList.
-- `pricePerToken` can never be 0.
-- `drainStart` is always after `claimStart`.
+- The currency used must be a trusted currency.
+- A claim reverts if the net payout would be below the caller-specified minimum.
-- The unclaimed currency can be drained by owner only after `drainStart`.
+- After a lock period defined at contract setup, the unclaimed currency can be drained by the owner.
+- Exchange rates from reference currencies to the exit currency can be registered at initialization and are immutable afterwards.
+- All registered reference-to-exit exchange rates must be positive.
 - All functions can be called directly or as meta transaction using ERC-2771.

 ## CoinvestedPosition.sol